Suricata, Supercharged.

 No License

-Running without a license defaults to Basic tier (25K events/min, GeoIP, Parquet to S3 export, reports).
+Running without a license defaults to the Free tier (10K events/min, core panels, OT decoders, GeoIP, Parquet to S3 export, reports), with the 45-day Basic trial described above.

 Expiry Reminders